awslabs/aws-encryption-sdk-specification/changes/2024-TBD_key-store-admin/background.md

 # Name of the Client?

-Crypto Tools has a long history of good and bad names;
-it is best that we begin the bike shedding of this early.
+It is best that we bike shed on this early.

 The proposed name for this client is
 `the Key Store Admin Client`
-or just the Key Store Admin.
+though we may often refer to it as just the `Key Store Admin`.

 # Proposed Construction